2016 Volvo Car Open – Singles

 Angelique Kerber was the defending champion, but retired in the semifinals against Sloane Stephens.

-Stephens went on to win the title, defeating Elena Vesnina in the final, 7–6^{(7–4)}, 6–2, having saved a match point against Daria Kasatkina in the quarterfinals.
+Stephens went on to win the title, defeating Elena Vesnina in the final, 7–6^{(7–4)}, 6–2.
+She saved a match point against Daria Kasatkina in the quarterfinals.
 Vesnina was the first qualifier in history to reach the final of this event.

 Seeds

 The top eight seeds received a bye into the second round.